Savings .com.au

 Pros

-• Lower interest rates: secured loans typically come with lower interest rates which can help you keep your repayments manageable.
-This is because the lender can repossess the asset in the case you default on your loan.
+• Lower interest rates.
+Secured loans typically come with lower interest rates which can keep your repayments more manageable.
+This is because the lender has the ability to repossess the car (or other secured asset) in the case you default on your loan.

-• Easier to be approved: as the lender has reassurance i.e. the asset, the application and approval process can generally be a quick and easy process.
+• Easier to be approved.
+Because the lender has the ability to recoup their debt in the event of a default by repossessing the car, the loan application and approval process can generally be a relatively quick and easy process.

 Cons

-• Age of car: some lenders only offer secured car loans for brand new cars, or used cars under a certain age (typically 5 years old).
+• Age of car.
+Some lenders only offer secured car loans for brand new cars or used cars under a certain age (generally between 5-12 years old, but this will depend on the lender).
+This can restrict the type of car you're able to purchase.

-• Risk your vehicle: if you cannot make the loan repayments on time, you will lose your car.
+• Risk of losing your vehicle.
+Simply put, if you can't meet your loan repayments for any reason, you stand to lose your car.

-• Limited loan amount: you'll generally only be able to use the loan amount to purchase a vehicle e.g. you can't use the loan to pay for insurance, registration, or upgrades.
+• Limited loan amount.
+You'll generally only be able to use the loan amount to purchase the car without any add-ons such as covering the cost of insurance, registration, or vehicle upgrades.

 Frequently Asked Questions